MoseleyBioinformaticsLab/nmrstarlib/docs/guide.rst

    * As a command-line tool:

       * Convert from NMR-STAR file format into its equivalent JSON file format and vice versa.
+      * Create standard solution and solid-state NMR simulated peak lists from chemical shift values and assignment information.
       * Visualize (organize) assigned chemical shift values.

-.. note:: Read :doc:`tutorial` to learn more and see code examples on using :mod:`nmrstarlib` as a library
+.. note:: Read :doc:`tutorial` to learn more and see code examples on using the :mod:`nmrstarlib`
-          and as a command-line tool.
+          as a library and as a command-line tool.